CHOKED 2020

 ANURAG KASHYAP

 Choked is one such story- it is your story and mine.
-It is an underwhelming tale of a strained marriage, unexpected bonanza and then some contrived drama around demonetisation of currency.
+It is an underwhelming tale of a strained marriage, unexpected bonanza and then some contrived drama around demonetization of Indian currency.
 Anurag Kashyap has kept it very basic- a bit of surplus money, some rewards, a costly gift and slight blackmail.

 Disappointed?
 Not really.
 That Kashyap is past his prime is by now obvious.
 One just wishes he does not get too cautious.